HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ## Configure DX install to pass through Search

-To reach the search REST API endpoints, you will have to configure the routing inside the DX helm chart.
+To reach the Search REST API endpoints, you will have to configure the routing inside the DX helm chart.
 In the `custom-values.yaml`, set the following value:

 ```yaml
 configuration: